10 Best Construction Payroll Services for 2026: Guide

 When evaluating different construction payroll services, look for these essential, industry specific features:

-Job Costing: The ability to track labor hours and costs and assign them to specific projects and job codes in real time.
+- Job Costing: The ability to track labor hours and costs and assign them to specific projects and job codes in real time.
+This provides crucial data for understanding project profitability and creating accurate future bids.

-Union and CBA Automation: The ability to handle multiple union agreements, calculate dues, and manage fringe benefit contributions.
+- Union and CBA Automation: The ability to configure and automate calculations for multiple union agreements, including complex wage scales, fringe benefit contributions, and dues deductions.

-Multi State Tax Engine: Automatically calculates and withholds the correct state and local taxes for employees working across different jurisdictions.
+- Robust Tax Engine (Multi State, Multi Entity): Automatically calculates and withholds the correct state and local taxes for employees working across different jurisdictions.
+For larger companies, the service should also support payroll across multiple legal entities under one parent company.

-Mobile Time Tracking: Allows workers to clock in and out from the job site via a mobile app, ensuring accurate hour collection.
+- Mobile Time Capture and Employee Self Service: Allows workers to clock in and out from the job site via a mobile app, ensuring accurate hour collection with features like geofencing and GPS stamping.
+Employee self service portals let workers view pay stubs, access tax documents, and manage personal information, reducing administrative workload.

 Integrations That Matter for Contractors